 He stares at you with an unwavering gaze as you shift uncomfortably in your seat.
 The seconds grow into minutes.
-The minutes grow into…well, slightly more minutes, as his unwavering gaze intensifies into a penetrating glare.
+The minutes grow into slightly more minutes.
+His unwavering gaze intensifies into a penetrating glare.

 Beads of sweat well on your forehead.